nicolasgapa/Optimization/README.md

-# Optimization
-Linear programming optimization techniques
+# Optimization: Linear programming optimization techniques

 The primal and dual simplex algorithms are techniques to solve linear programming (optimization) problems.
 These methods are also useful for sensitivity analysis.